 The Effects of Cultural Psychology on Therapy & Treatment

 Cultural psychology enables mental health professionals to increase the effectiveness of the treatment of those from different backgrounds.
 By having a great sensitivity to those of differing cultural backgrounds, treatment can become more successful.
 Also, by studying different cultures, an increased understanding can be made.

-With the birth of cultural psychology has come the development of culture-sensitive therapies.
+The birth of cultural psychology has brought with it the development of culture-sensitive therapies.
 These types of therapies aim to help those with particular backgrounds to work with the issues that make the person culturally unique.

 Each person with a differing ethnic background has issues that are unlike than issues that others face because of their cultural uniqueness.
 Because of the way that culture-sensitive therapy works, those of differing cultural backgrounds respond to this type of therapy much better than other types.